Flyers' Samuel Morin forced to retire, but says don't feel sorry for him - Philly Hockey Now

 Flyers’ Samuel Morin forced to retire, but says don’t feel sorry for him

-With better luck, Samuel Morin could have been an adored player on the Philadelphia Flyers.
+With better luck, Samuel Morin could have been an adored player for many seasons with the Philadelphia Flyers.

 He was a paradox.
 A big man (6-foot-6, 230 pounds) who was ferocious on the ice, and a gentle giant off it.
 He was a skilled fighter who took pleasure in clearing bodies from in front of the net, but a gregarious, happy-go-lucky person who was always joking with teammates and reporters.